-The idea for the lower bound of $\Omega(\sqrt{n})$:
+The idea for the lower bound of $\Omega(\sqrt{n})$ :

-The idea of the lower bound is (assuming we have done only a small number of queries),
+Assuming we have done only a small number of queries,

 Hence, we arrive at the contradiction.
 It is important that we consider all x's, otherwise the argument will not work.